curl/everything-curl/usingcurl-downloads.md

 than curl, so what curl shows in your terminal output is probably not at all what you see in your browser window.

+#### Client differences

+Curl only gets exactly what you ask it to get and it never parses the actual content, the data, that the server delivers.
+A browser gets data and it activates different parsers depending on what kind of content it thinks it gets.
+For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, javascript and CSS files.
+When curl downloads a HTML it will just get that single HTML resources, even if it when parsed by a browser would cause a whole busload of more downloads.
+If you want curl to download any subresources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.

+#### Server differences

+TBD

+#### Intermediate fiddlings

 TBD